Fast and Robust Flocking of Protesters on Street Networks: Related work

 \subsection{Flocking in free space}

-Flocking is a collective dynamic where groups of walkers move spontaneously in the same \emph{direction}~\cite{Cucker2007,OlfatiSaber2006}.
-Ranging from swarms to pedestrian crowds, numerous articles explored this behavior, in \emph{free space}, since the Boids model~\cite{reynolds1987flocks}.
-The work of Vicsek~\cite{vicsek1995novel} notably settled that alignment and noise were sufficient to produce flocking in the plan (SVM in Table~\ref{tab:rules}).
-The combination of alignment and attraction is also an effective way to get gathering and flocking~\cite{henard2023unifying}, as attraction avoids sprawling.
-Robot swarms also achieve flocking and similar objectives to ours~\cite{dorigo2021swarm}.
-However, that last example often uses the \emph{local communication model} that exceeds our walkers capabilities.
+Many papers explore flocking since the seminal Boids model~\cite{reynolds1987flocks}.
+These works typically consider bird swarms or pedestrian crowds that move in \emph{free space}, like the continuous two-dimensional plane.
+Then, flocking means that a group of agents spontaneously move in the same \emph{direction}~\cite{Cucker2007,OlfatiSaber2006}.

-In our case, trajectories of walkers are network constrained.
-As we are not in free space we could not, in a simple manner, define a notion of direction to describe walkers motion in a structure as loose as a graph (except for a lattice where you can define pairs of right/left, top/bottom direction).
-That is why we introduced instead the mobility score in Section~\ref{sec:metrics}.
+The work of Vicsek~\cite{vicsek1995novel} (SVM in Table~\ref{tab:rules}) notably established that alignment and noise are sufficient to produce flocking in the plan.
+The combination of alignment and attraction is also an effective way to gather and flock~\cite{henard2023unifying}, as attraction avoids sprawling.